Dawn has 30+ years of dental experience spanning all facets of dentistry including pediatric, cosmetic, complete health, and sleep.

 During her career, Dawn enjoyed 25 years in practice management including marketing, team training, and consulting.

-She joined IgniteDDS in June 2022 as Director of Operations.
+She joined IGNITEDDS in June 2022 as Director of Operations.

 Dawn enjoys working directly with teams and customers to create a win-win.
 She is passionate about creating systems and processes that allow teams to excel.